EldridgeMisnomer/NGen/README.md

 ### Sentences

-Most of the time you don't have to think about Sentences, there are no special symbols used for writing them, and they will be created automatically when needed.
-They also don't have many Behaviours which can be changed.

-Sentences consist of multiple elements which will always be output by the Generator they are in, for example:
+Sentences consist of one or more elements which will always be output by the Generator they are in, for example:

 `name = Mr [Thronton, Cleeson, Speg]`

 The text "Mr" above will always be output by the Generator, no matter what.
 Both the text "Mr" and the List ("Thronton, Cleeson, Speg") are contained within a Sentence which will output both of them in order.

+Most of the time you don't have to think about Sentences, they will be created automatically when needed;
+they do, however, have one important Settings, which is the Separator.
+Separators are place by the Sentence in between the different elements they contain.

+*TODO - continue*

 In the example below there are two Lists, both of which will be output, in order, because they are together in a Sentence: